18F/18f.gsa.gov/_posts/2021-09-29-what-have-you-learned-from-other-18F-designers.md

 When I started working on a project with the Office of Management and Budget (OMB) at the White House, they introduced me to [The Reg Map (informal rulemaking)](https://www.reginfo.gov/public/reginfo/Regmap/regmap.pdf) that outlines the rulemaking process.
 I’d learned how a bill becomes a law in high school civics class, but I was in the dark about rulemaking (how a law becomes policy).
 The nine step multi-level diagram made my head spin at first, but it was a great tool to help me learn key concepts quickly and, most importantly, ask better questions of the subject-matter experts I was working with at OMB.

 Government is complex because its work is complex, but even complex processes can be clear.
 Sometimes this means stating that a process is complex—nobody may have ever acknowledged that in plain language before!
 We have the opportunity to bring this clarity to so many areas of the government, and I think that’s more exciting than intimidating.
-<span>– Laura Poncé, UX designer </span>
+<span>– Amanda Costello, Content strategist </span>
 </div>

 ### Working in the open is valuable for current and future teams.

 <div class="testimonial-blockquote" markdown=1>
 I learned from 18F designer/researcher alum Colin MacArthur and our Chief of Staff Alan Brouilette the value of working in the open.
-This shared [synthesis of usability testing on Github](https://github.com/USDAForestService/fs-open-forest/wiki/Usability-Testing-Special-Uses-(Non-Commercial-and-Outfitters-modules) with login.gov is so broadly helpful.
+This shared [synthesis of usability testing on Github](https://github.com/USDAForestService/fs-open-forest/wiki/Usability-Testing-Special-Uses-(Non-Commercial-and-Outfitters-modules)) with login.gov is so broadly helpful.
 I reference it when speaking at conferences, and to a ton of potential new colleagues when having virtual caffeines (informal video chats) with people interested in working here.
 Early on, when I would ask a question via DM, I got redirected to ask it in an open channel so others could also benefit.
 And I often go back and reference those answers to others.
 <span>– Anne Petersen, Designer</span>
 </div>